bguiz/blog-bguiz/src/posts/2024-12-19-marketing-funnel-applied-developer-audiences.md

 When developers interact with your platform, they will encounter it in different places.
 They will experience it in different ways.
 These are developer touchpoints.

 For example, they might search for “How to ${SOME_TASK} using ${SOME_TECHNOLOGY}” on Google.
 From there, they might click through one of the search results to a Q&A on Stackoverflow.
-Both of these are external touchpoints.
-They might instead go to another search result to an example Github repo.
+(Both Google and Stackoverflow are examples of external touchpoints.)
+They might click through to another search result to an example Github repo.
 Or click through to your documentation site.
-These next two are internal touchpoints.
+(Both your Github repo and your documentation site are examples of internal touchpoints.)

 The developer may find the answer they were looking for among one of these touchpoints.
 If they have found it, they are likely to move to the next step/ touchpoint.
 If not, more often than not, they will bail.